jasacrum/Engineering_4_Notebook/README.md

 # Engineering 4 Notebook
-Roight hea is where all me stuff is going!
+This is where all of Jasper and Jack's assignments will be!
+##